Follow TV Tropes

 • When Benny is telling Basho something that Boy thinks sounds like "Dodon buns", Boy thinks they sound fun.
 Then Basho starts sobbing and he quickly corrects himself that clearly they aren't fun.

 • Where the Hell Is Springfield?: There is no clue whatsoever as to where the unnamed city-state where the story takes place is located.
 It is clearly a tropical place, but other than that, there's nothing about the culture or architecture that could help pin it down, the ethnic composition of the population is all over the place and the fact that everyone is speaking and writing in English could very well be just Translation Convention.
-Word of God calling the setting "post-apocalyptic" doesn't matters either.
+Word of God calling the setting "post-apocalyptic" doesn't help settle matters either.

 • Word-Salad Humor: Because of his bushy beard, Boy can't read Benny's lips accurately, resulting in a Running Gag of him just "hearing" random words that make no sense.